-Then scoop out the chicken and add the peppers.
-These will cook even faster.
+Then scoop out the chicken and add the peppers or just move the chicken to one side if you have a big enough skillet.
+Veggies will cook even faster.
 If the pan looks really dry, add a drizzle of olive oil to it.

 Once the peppers have cooked for a few minutes they should be lightly charred but still a bit crispy in spots.

 Remove them and chop up the veggies and chicken.
-You’ll probably want to season the mixture with a pinch of salt and pepper also.
+You may want to season the mixture with a pinch of salt and pepper also.

 The nachos step is even easier.
-Just preheat your oven to 350 degrees.
+Just preheat your oven to 350 F˚.
 Lay out a good layer of thick tortilla chips on a baking sheet.
 Don’t use the really thin chips as they will just turn into a soggy mess.

 Top the chips with grated cheese and then a nice layer of the chicken fajita topping.
 I had a little bit of topping left over but I used most of it.

-Bake this whole tray for about 5-6 minutes until everything is warm and the cheese is melted.
+Bake this whole tray of chicken fajita nachos for about 5-6 minutes until everything is warm and the cheese is melted.